provide-io/terraform-provider-pyvider/docs/guides/provider-tour.md

 ---
-page_title: "01) Tour the Example Provider"
+page_title: "Tour the Example Provider"
 description: "See what ships with the pyvider provider so you know which examples to explore."
-guide_order: 2
+guide_order: 1
 ---

 # Tour the Example Provider